Unpardonable Sin

 finger of God”).

-will forgive every other kind of sin.
+that God will forgive every other kind of sin.

-who “blasphemes because of the Holy Spirit,” not “against”
+account of.”
+It described one who “blasphemes because of the

-it.
-In other words, this “blasphemy” is committed by someone who is
+Holy Spirit,” not “against” it.
+In other words, this sin is committed by someone

-offended by what the Spirit does.
+who is offended by what the Spirit does.

 The incident highlights the real offense of

-people offended their sensibilities.
+Jesus offended their sensibilities.
 They objected to how

-Twice the gospel of Mark describes the
+Twice Mark describes the family of

 Jesus did not denigrate the family unit or